Together with partners, SSE Riga is excited to offer a two-year international Master's programme in Service Design Strategies and Innovation (SDSI).

 How to Apply

-Read more about the SDSI admissions procedure at https://apply.sdsi.ma.
+Read more about the SDSI admissions dates and procedure at https://apply.sdsi.ma.

 Less than 30 students will be admitted to the programme annually, enabling individual and personalised approaches to the study process and providing close networking among students and teaching personnel.